esabitova/aws-digito-artifacts-gameday/documents/sqs/test/capacity_failure/2021-03-13/Design.md

 # Id

-sqs:test:capacity_failure_standard:2021-03-13
+sqs:test:capacity_failure:2021-03-13

 ## Intent

-Test SQS behaviour after sending a message bigger than allowed size by a customer (SentMessageSizeMaximum) or 256 KB -30% (185KB) to standard queue
+Test SQS behaviour after sending a message bigger than allowed size by a customer (SentMessageSizeMaximum) or 256 KB -30% (185KB)

 ## Type